browndeer/coprthr/doc/coprthr_primer/coprthr_primer_stdcl_examples.md

 // #define __CLVECTOR_FULLAUTO to enable CLETE automatic GPU acceleration
 // for pure SIMD operations on clvector data objects.
 //
-// Set the environmaent variable COPRTHR_LOG_AUTOKERN to see the automatically
+// Set the environment variable COPRTHR_LOG_AUTOKERN to see the automatically
 // generated OpenCL kernels used to execute the computation on GPU.
 //
 // With the #define commented out standard expression-templating is used